AdobeDocs/commerce-marketplace/src/pages/guides/sellers/index.md

 ## Before you begin

-Review the items you must have before you start the process of submitting an extension or app.
+Review the items you must have before you start the process of submitting an extension or app for review.

 [Learn more](before-you-begin.md)